 let v: Vec<i32> = Vec::new();

 Note that we added a type annotation here.
 Since we aren’t inserting any values into this vector, Rust doesn’t know what kind of elements we intend to store.
 This is an important point.
-Vectors are homogenous: they may store many values, but those values must all be the same type.
+Vectors are homogeneous: they may store many values, but those values must all be the same type.
 Vectors are implemented using generics, which Chapter 10 will cover how to use in your own types.
 For now, all you need to know is that the Vec type provided by the standard library can hold any type, and when a specific Vec holds a specific type, the type goes within angle brackets.
 We’ve told Rust that the Vec in v will hold elements of the i32 type.

 In real code, Rust can infer the type of value we want to store once we insert values, so you rarely need to do this type annotation.
 It’s more common to create a Vec that has initial values, and Rust provides the vec! macro for convenience.
 The macro will create a new Vec that holds the values we give it.
 This will create a new Vec<i32> that holds the values 1, 2, and 3: